caddyserver/website/src/docs/markdown/command-line.md

 <pre><code class="cmd bash">caddy fmt [--overwrite] [--diff] [&lt;path&gt;]</code></pre>

 Formats or prettifies a Caddyfile, then exits.
-The result is printed to stdout unless `--overwrite` is used.
+The result is printed to stdout unless `--overwrite` is used, and will exit with code `1` if there are any differences.

 `<path>` specifies the path to the Caddyfile.
 If `-`, the input is read from stdin.
 If omitted, a file named Caddyfile in the current directory is assumed instead.